One great thing about iRobot’s top Roomba robot vacuums is that the company is always trying to improve them and coming up with better versions.

 It also comes with a halo mode.
 In this mode, the dual mode virtual wall barrier will secure an area with a four-feet diameter so that the Roomba 890 does not clean it.

 You can use the halo mode to make sure that the Roomba 890 does not vacuum your pet’s food and water bowls, or go near an expensive vase.
-The dual mode virtual wall barrier costs $50 (For the latest prices and discounts, check here).
+Check the pricing here for the dual mode virtual wall barrier.

 Side-by-side comparison between the Roomba 880 and 890